Diverse Subset Selection via Norm-Based Sampling and Orthogonality: SUBSET SELECTION

+\textbf{Feature Norm.} The first selection strategy we explore is based on the norms of neural features.
+Let $F_1, ..., F_N$ denote the features corresponding to $N$ unlabeled training examples.
+These features are obtained from a neural network and refer specifically to the output of the penultimate layer (i.e., just before the final linear classification layer).
+We focus on the norms of these features, rather than on properties of the raw input.
+To select examples, we sample them at random according to a probability distribution proportional to the feature norms:

 where $\norm{\cdot}$ is the $\ell_2$ norm unless otherwise stated.
-In \Cref{sec:exp}, we demonstrate that this simple choice of examples performs better than uniform random selection, which is recognized as a non-trivial baseline, particularly with extremely small subsets \cite{hacohen2022active,chen2022making}.
-Moreover, we show that there is an advantage to randomization over determinstic selection of the highest weights.
+In \cref{sec:exp}, we show that this simple strategy outperforms uniform random selection—a strong non-trivial baseline in the regime of extremely small labeled subsets \cite{hacohen2022active, chen2022making}.
+Moreover, we show that there is an advantage to randomization over deterministic selection of the highest norms.

+\textbf{Motivation for neural features norm for selection.} Given a meaningful feature extractor $\mathcal{M}(x;\theta)$, the norm of the extracted feature for each input $F_i = \mathcal{M}(x_i;\theta)$ can serve as an indicator of how well an input $x_i$ aligns with the feature space defined by $\mathcal{M}$.
+A higher norm suggests that $x_i$ exhibits stronger correlation and alignment with the representation.
+When the feature space is informative and aligned with the data, larger norms often correlate with more salient examples.

+\textbf{Subset Selection as Pruning.} Another perspective motivating the use of feature norms comes from drawing an analogy between input subset selection and network pruning.
+Selecting input examples is similar to selecting filters, with unselected examples treated as zeroed-out inputs that do not participate in training.
+Pruning literature often emphasizes the importance of high-norm components: high-norm filters in structured pruning \cite{he2018soft, he2019filter}, high-magnitude weights in unstructured pruning \cite{frankle2018lottery}, and high-norm features for layer-wise pruning \cite{li2017pruning}.
+Inspired by these findings, we adopt a norm-based criterion for input selection.

+\textbf{Randomization.} Instead of deterministically selecting the examples with the highest feature norms, we incorporate randomization into the selection process by sampling according to the distribution in \cref{eq:prob_norm}.
+This probabilistic approach avoids redundancy and promotes diversity among selected samples.
+Randomization has been shown to be beneficial in related settings such as neural pruning, where it helps improve performance by avoiding overly greedy decisions \cite{bar2023pruning}.
+We argue that using randomization is crucial for achieving good performance.